DemocracyApps/storyflows/documentation/flow.md

 ```
 This might be actually called using a function like _setSequenceVariable(12, "name", "Rahim")_.

-In the native implementation, we use <a href="https://github.com/rackt/redux" target="_blank">Redux</a>.
 The following section details some of the actions which may be triggered.

 #### List of Actions